helladarion/react/README.md

 Docker
 -------
-To start the development I would like to use Docker, I'm just amazed with the possibilities and the power of the containers that Docker can offer.
+Let's start the development with Docker, I'm just amazed with the possibilities and the power of the containers that Docker can offer.

-Let's Start:
+## Installing Docker Engine:
-Installing Docker Engine:
+My OS of preference is Linux Mint but you can install docker engine at any Operational Sistem using the instructions at their official page:

-My OS is Linux Mint but you can install docker engine using the instructions at their official page: https://docs.docker.com/engine/installation/
+https://docs.docker.com/engine/installation/

 *Also install docker-compose:*

 https://docs.docker.com/compose/install/

 Download the package.json and webpack.config.js